 You can definitely blow an absolute fortune in London!
 But there are also smart ways to do things on the cheap – especially as there are so many free museums, galleries and activities in London.
+Whether that’s finding a cheap place to exchange money or just finding free attractions, you can spend very little if you try.
 If you also put the right planning in place, and look to use saving cards like the London Pass for your trip, you can still do loads for a reasonable price.

 So we’d recommend a budget of around £150/day (USD 189) if you’re looking at reasonable accommodation, travel and eating out.
 To be honest, if you’ve got the cash to splash, you could easy spend £500 (USD 632) a day without blinking!

 What’s the best time of year to visit London?

 So, let’s be honest, London is pretty famous for it’s dreary, rainy days.
 And rightfully so, it gets a bit of a bad rap for the weather.
 It’s the one thing that you’ll always hear the English talking about – and probably because on the rare occasion that you get sunny days, it’s something to shout about.